 Fun with Autocensors: The official forums censor the name of Chris Hero (a wrestler who left the promotion on bad terms) to John Kerry.
-Fans needing to mention Hero referred to him as "a certain Heroic figure", although now that Hero has signed a WWE developmental deal, he's often referred to by his new name Kassius Ohno.
+Fans needing to mention Hero referred to him as "a certain Heroic figure" or as Kassius Ohnonote the name he used while in WWE developmental - or simply by his last name only since 'Hero' isn't censored.

 The censoring of "Titor", "Condor", and "Conrad" (all in reference to the Titor Conglomerate shutting down CHIKARA), which has since been abolished.

 Gainax Ending: The ending of season 12.
 Kingston defeats Donst to retain the Grand Championship.
 Cut to two guys looking for the pieces of the Eye of Tyr in a tunnel.
 Cut to Wink Vavasseur's Father telling him to stop screwing up.

 The ending of Anniversario: Never Compromise.
 Icarus, fresh off his Heel-Face Turn, is about to win the Grand Championship from Eddie Kingston when Wink Vavasseur and around 20 security officers rush the ring.
 The security guys drag the wrestlers and referee out, tear down the set, and kick the entire audience out of the building as Wink watches from the stage.
 The next day, all of CHIKARA's events on their website are marked as "canceled", and none of the typical daily Web content has gone up.

 The Giant: Parodied by Hydra...all 150 pounds of him.
 Mano Metallico and Tursas are more typical versions.